 The cancer has spread beyond nearby tissues to the upper part of the urethra, upper vagina, bladder, rectum, and/or pelvic bone.
 It may or may not have spread to nearby lymph nodes.

 Stage IVB.This is the most advanced stage of vulvar cancer.
 The cancer has spread to organs, like the lungs or bone, or lymph nodes further away in the body.
 It may or may not have spread to nearby lymph nodes and organs.

 Talking with your healthcare provider

-Once your cancer is staged, your healthcare provider will talk with you about what the stage means for your treatment.
-Make sure to ask any questions or talk about your concerns.
+Once your cancer is staged, talk with your healthcare provider about what the stage means for you.
+Make sure to ask questions and talk about your concerns.

-Goodman, Howard, MD,Stump-Sutliff, Kim, RN, MSN, AOCNS
+Cunningham, Louise, RN,Stump-Sutliff, Kim, RN, MSN, AOCNS